Release-Candidate/Cxx-Buck2-vcpkg-Examples/README.md

 - [./BUCK](./BUCK) - Main Buck 2 configuration, holds the aliases, the vcpkg rules and the configuration for the generation of `./compile_commands.json`.
 You have to manually edit this.
 - [./toolchains/BUCK](./toolchains/BUCK) - Configuration of the Buck 2 toolchains - Python and C++.
 You have to manually edit this.
 - [./concat_compile_cmds/](./concat_compile_cmds/) - Python script and Buck2 configuration to generate the file `./compile_commands.json`.
 Just copy that in your own project.
+- [./buck2_vcpkg/](./buck2_vcpkg/) - Configuration of the vcpkg installer.
+In [./buck2_vcpkg/BUCK](./buck2_vcpkg/BUCK) you have to configure the Git revision of vcpkg to use and the triplet describing your architecture and OS.
 - [./third-party/BUCK](./third-party/BUCK) - You need to create this to be able to use the installed vcpkg packages.
 - [./lib/BUCK](./lib/BUCK) - The library's configuration.
 You have to manually create that.
 - [./app/BUCK](./app/BUCK) - Configuration of the executable.
 You have to manually create that.